 On January 24, 2001, MSD terminated a nineteen-year interest rate swap agreement for \$100,000 of its fixed-rate 1999 Series Sewer and Drainage Revenue Bonds.
 The termination of this swap agreement resulted in the receipt of a payment in the amount of \$7,935.
 This payment will be amortized annually into income until 2019, the original termination date on the agreement.
-The unamortized portion is recorded as deferred debits in longterm liabilities.
+The amortized portion is recorded as a reduction of long-term debt.